dnjackson/500lines/same-origin-policy/doc/chapter.md

 remember that `documents` is a 3-column relation on browsers, documents and times.
 The fields `before` and `after` come from the declaration of `Call` (which we haven't seen, but is included in the listing at the end), and represent the times before and after the call.
 The expression `documents.after` gives the mapping from browsers to documents after the call.
 So this constraint says that after the call, the mapping is the same, except for a new entry in the table mapping `from` to `doc`.

-Some constraints use the `++` operator which does a relational override (i.e, `e1 ++ e2` contains all tuples of `e2`, and additionally, any tuples of `e1` whose first element is not the first element of a tuple in `e2`).
+Some constraints use the `++` operator, which represents relational override (i.e, `e1 ++ e2` contains all tuples of `e2`, and additionally, any tuples of `e1` whose first element is not the first element of a tuple in `e2`).
 For example, the constraint

 ```
 content.after = content.before ++ doc -> response
 ```

-says that after the call, the `content` mapping will be updated to map `doc` to `response` (clobbering any previous mapping of `doc`).
-If we where to use `+`, then the same document could map to multiple resources at the same time; which is hardly what we want.
+says that after the call, the `content` mapping is the mapping before, but updated to map `doc` to `response` (clobbering any previous mapping of `doc`).
+If we were to use `+` instead of `++`, the same document might map to multiple resources at the same time.

 ## Script

-Next, we will build on the HTTP and browser models to introduce *client-side scripts*, which represent a piece of code (typically in Javascript) executing inside a browser document (`context`).
+Next, we will build on the HTTP and browser models to introduce the notion of a *client-side script*, which represents a piece of code (typically in Javascript) executing inside a browser document (`context`).
 ```
 sig Script extends Client { context : Document }
 ```